 Book and Bed, Tokyo, Japan

 Book lovers visiting Japan will not want to miss out on this unique hostel experience.
 Book and Bed is a bookstore where you can also stay the night.
-If you don’t choose to stay the whole night, the bookstore also offers couches and beds were you can nap or just lounge during the day.
+If you don’t choose to stay the whole night, the bookstore also offers couches and beds where you can nap or just lounge during the day.
 Prefer to stay awake?
 You can grab a coffee and a bite to eat at the cafe.

 The Last Bookstore, Los Angeles, California